CAR-T 19: the innovative treatment

 CAR-T 19 immunotherapy is based on extracting lymphocytes from the patient’s immune system cells.
 These lymphocytes are modified so that they can recognize and attack tumor cells.
 They are then transferred back into the patient’s body through an intravenous infusion to attack the cancer cells.

-According to the website of Barcelona’s Hospital Sant Joan de Déu, CAR-T 19 combines three types of advanced therapy:
+According to Hospital Sant Joan de Déu, CAR-T 19 combines three types of advanced therapy:

 • Cell therapy: uses cells from the patient – and not drugs